YiChiang12/mhChatbot/README.md

 ## 📌 Implementation Highlights

 - **Chatbot Interface**: Allows users to interact through a prototype interface where they can express their suicidal thoughts, any feelings, ask questions, or seek help.
-- **Backend Logic**: Utilizes OpenAI's GPT models to analyze the user's current stage (with suicidal tendencies) and using the corresponding prompt for each stage to provide user the response.
+- **Backend Logic**: Utilizes OpenAI's GPT models to analyze the user's current stage (with suicidal tendencies) and uses the corresponding prompt for each stage to provide user the response.

 1. **Seven-Step Process**: Eunoia uses a structured, seven-step process aligned with professional crisis intervention guidelines:
     - Step 1: Suicidal Ideation